The Grounding of Normativity

 The classical formulation holds that normative conclusions cannot be derived from purely descriptive premises:

-This rests on an assumption: physics constitutes the only "is," and physics is value-neutral.
-I reject this assumption.
+This rests on an assumption: physics constitutes the only “is,” and physics is value-neutral.
+The assumption fails.

 Physics Biases, Does Not Prescribe